-A growing body of research has demonstrated that individuals often exhibit a preference for randomizing between two options.
+A growing body of research has demonstrated that individuals often choose to randomize between two options.
 For example, when asked to choose between a sure amount x and a lottery that pays 20 or 0 with equal chances, for some values of x the individual may prefer a randomization between the two alternatives over either of the two.
-Preferences for randomization have been documented in many environments and have been connected theoretically to violations of Expected Utility, convexity, and incomplete preferences.
+The choice to randomize has been documented in many environments and connected theoretically to violations of Expected Utility, convexity, and incomplete preferences.
 (Both the empirical and the theoretical literature are discussed below.)